unepwcmc/ProtectedPlanet/docs/installation.md

   psql pp_development < pp_development.sql
 ```

+#### Manual Seeding

 You can manually seed the database with data using the instructions below.

-### Initial Seeding

 Some data is static and requires seeding if you're starting from an
 empty database.
 For example, the Country and Sub Location list.
 If you